George Pringle Memorial Camp

 Today, Camp Pringle offers campers, students, families and private rental groups rustic cabins, heated showers and a spectacular dining hall constructed in 2010.

-Check out our fall newsletter for all the latest happenings at Camp Pringle.
+Check out our fall newsletter to catch up on Camp Pringle!

 Our Mission Statement: